kubermatic/docs/content/kubeone/v1.2/infrastructure/terraform_integration.en.md

       # You can run kubeone config print --full and refer to the
       # cloudProvider section for the list of cloud provider names
       cloud_provider       = "aws"
+      # Removes any taints from control plane nodes
+      untaint              = true
       # Arrays containing public, private IP addresses, and hostnames.
       # Order of instances must be same across all three arrays.
       # Public addresses are not used in default AWS configs, instead